Name: Steve Lawrence

-Chocolatier Steve Lawrence has been in the food business since he got his first job as a pot washer in a restaurant as a teenager.
-Now he’s risen to the top, with his own fine chocolate business!
-We were able to grab a few sweet moments with Steve to talk about his growing business, the science of chocolate and how much his wife loves his job.
+We were able to grab a few sweet moments with Steve during this busy time of year - Valentine’s Day is nearly upon us! - to talk about his growing business, the science of chocolate and how much his wife loves his job.

-Many years ago, I was a pastry chef.
+Many years ago, when I lived in Denver, I was a pastry chef.
 I’d always enjoyed working with chocolate but found it challenging.
 For such a simple food, chocolate is very complex in the way it responds to time and temperature and movement.
-When my wife and I moved in the 1990s, I went to work for another chocolatier.
-I was intimately involved in the chocolate production, which made it clear to me that chocolate is where I wanted to focus my career.
+When my wife and I moved to Seattle in the 1990s, I went to work for Fran Bigelow, whose business, Fran's Chocolates, became one of the most famous chocolate shops in the US.
+I was intimately involved in the production, which made it clear to me that chocolate is where I wanted to focus my career.

 That you can't do everything by yourself and expect everything to be done well.
 Most artisans like to focus on their craft, not on the business side.

-During busy seasons, like Valentine’s or Christmas, I'll bring in someone to do packaging, but I don't have any full-time employees yet.
-As business has increased dramatically over the past 2 years, it's become clear I'll have to make the transition to becoming an employer soon.
+During busy seasons, like Valentine’s or the holidays, I'll bring in someone to do packaging, but I don't have any full time employees yet.
+As business has increased dramatically over the past two years, it's become clear I'll have to make the transition to becoming an employer soon.

-The Chocolate Makers Studio has existed since 2008, but I knew after returning to home 2.5 years ago that things were taking off.
+The Chocolate Makers Studio has existed since 2008, but I knew after returning to Portland two-and-half-years ago that things were taking off.

-I first started the company selling my chocolates at a lovely local farmers market.
-When my wife got a new job at the University of Texas and we moved to Austin, my first really big account was with Antonelli's Cheese Shop which has a section of curated, mostly local, fine foods.
-Austin is a foodie town, so other speciality stores were paying attention to what Antonelli's carried, and that really helped things take off.
+I first started the company when we were living in Baton Rouge, and my wife was working as a professor at Louisiana State University.
+I sold my chocolates at their lovely local farmers market.
+When my wife got hired at the University of Texas and we moved to Austin, my first really big account was with Antonelli's Cheese Shop which has a section of curated, mostly local, fine foods.
+Austin is a foodie town, so other specialty stores were paying attention to what Antonelli's carried, and that really helped things take off.
 Antonelli’s still carries my Salted Brown Butter Texas Pecan Brittle Bar and my Salted Caramel bars.